This article is part of a larger series on How to Do Payroll.

 Rhode Island requires that newly hired employees must be reported within 14 days of their hire date.
 This includes all full-time, part-time, and temporary employees.
 Employers can report all new hires online via the Rhode Island New Hire Reporting Directory.

 Meal breaks are not required by federal law, but they are mandatory for Rhode Island employees.
 A 20-minute meal period must be given during a six-hour shift, and a 30-minute meal period must be given during an eight-hour shift.
 These breaks do not need to be paid.
+This doesn’t apply to employees in licensed healthcare facilities.

 Paid Sick Leave